Holmeswww/AgentKit/README.md

 }
 ```

+# Built-in LLM-API

+The built-in `agentkit.llm_api` functions require installing with `[all]` setting.
+See [the installation guide](#Installation) for details.

+Currently, the built-in API supports OpenAI and Anthropic, see https://pypi.org/project/openai/ and https://pypi.org/project/anthropic/ for details.

+To use the OpenAI models, set environment variables `OPENAI_KEY` and `OPENAI_ORG`.
+Alternatively, you can put the openai 'key' and 'organization' in the first 2 lines of `~/.openai/openai.key`.

+To use the Anthropic models, set environment variable `ANTHROPIC_KEY`.
+Alternatively, you can put the anthropic 'key' in 3rd line of `~/.openai/openai.key`.

 # Using AgentKit without Programming Experience

-First, follow [the installation guide](#Installation) to install AgentKit.
+First, follow [the installation guide](#Installation) to install AgentKit with `[all]` setting.

+Then, set environment variables `OPENAI_KEY` and `OPENAI_ORG` to be your OpenAI key and org_key.

-Then, run the following to evoke the command line interface (CLI):
+Finally, run the following to evoke the command line interface (CLI):

 ```bash
 git clone https://github.com/holmeswww/AgentKit && cd AgentKit